-Graduation Options for Students with Disabilities
+Graduation Pathways for Students with Disabilities

 The goal of Florida's public school system is to graduate all students ready for college and career.
 Students are college and career ready when they are prepared to succeed in postsecondary education, career training and/or employment.
 A successful transition to adult life requires careful planning and a partnership between students, families, schools, school districts and community agencies.
 Life after high school or post-school life includes many options and the best foundation for all of those options is a high school diploma.
-There are five basic graduation options that are available to all students and two options that are available to students with disabilities only.
-Below you will find a brief summary of these five options.
-In the file box on the right side of this page there is a detailed description of all the credit requirements for each of the graduation options, entitled Graduation Pathways Chart.
+There are five basic graduation pathways that are available to all students and two pathways that are available to students with disabilities only.
+Below you will find a brief summary of these five pathways.
+In the file box on the right side of this page there is a detailed description of all the credit requirements for each of the graduation pathways, entitled Graduation Pathways Chart.

 - 24-Credit Standard Diploma Pathway - Available to all students